PinataCloud/Pinata-py-frame-FDK/README.md

 PROJECT_URL=Your Server URL

+TITLE=Title your project.
+This will appear in title sections of the project.
+This will also assist in your frame analytics, which this will also be your frame_id.

+EXTERNAL_URL=A url that will be linked to a button on the last frame that will take users to an external url of your choosing.

+INITIAL_IMAGE_URL=This is a url that will be the first image people see.
+This should not change as Farcaster clients cache this.

 FOLDER_CID=The CID hash that you want to showcase in your frame.

 PINATA_JWT=This is your Pinata JWT that will be used so you can get frame analytics on your frame.